MattWis/tak-rs/README.md

 turn into an AI project, or a nice GUI, or a webapp for two people to play online.
 (Or some combination of the three.)

+## TODO

+1. Concept of who's turn it is
+2. Only can move piles you control
+3. Limit number of stones played (end game condition)
+4. Number of stones left (winning the flats / draw)

 ## Writing games of tak

 I need a good way to transcribe moves as strings, so I am borrowing from the